epheo/shaddock-openstack/README.rst

 http://shdk.epheo.eu/#using-the-scheduler

-To specify the OpenStack version to build, change the git branch to clone in a global jinja2 variable like the following for Newton stable:
+To specify the OpenStack version to build, change the git branch to clone in a global jinja2 variable like the following for Pike stable:

 .. code:: yaml

     - name: venv-builder
       hosts: !include hosts/all.yml
       vars:
-        git_branch: 'stable/newton'
+        git_branch: 'stable/pike'
       images: images/venv-builder/
       services:
           - name: nova-builder